vin-yu/sqllinuxlabs/containers/readme.md

 >note: this will take approx. 15 seconds

 5. At this point, you will have two containers up and running: an application container that is able to query the database container.
-Connect to the
+Connect to the host:5000 in the broswer.

 ```
-http:<host IP>:5000
+<host IP>:5000
 ```
 >Note: If you are running this in an Azure VM, the host IP is the Azure VM Public IP.
 You will also need to open port 5000 external traffic. [go here to learn how to open ports in Azure VMs](/open_azure_vm_port)

 ![DockerComposeUp.PNG](/Media/Container-DockerComposeUp.png)

+>Note: You may need to change users once to start seeing the data in the applicaiton

 To stop the docker compose application, press `ctrl + c` in the terminal.
 To remove the containers run the following command: